 Generally speaking judicial separation proceedings are only commenced if the parties cannot agree terms.

 Divorce: in this instance the marriage is over and both parties are free to remarry.
-A couple must have been living apart for four out of the last five years to qualify for Divorce in this jurisdiction.
+A couple must have been living apart for two out of the last three years to qualify for Divorce in this jurisdiction.

 Maintenance, Child support and Spousal maintenance